ITTechnic/PikiOs/README.md

 - removed nightly build scripts

 ## TODO

 - ONEPAGEOS is tightly bound to their app url :(
-- change the way variants work, move their location and allow drop in installer scripts
+- work on variants, which are not really well supported atm, allow drop in installer scripts in variants
 - image caching mid build for resumes?
+- some folder structure changes for better separation